shilpa-kapletiya/customer-api/README.md

 # Customer API

-Demonstrates a REST API using the ASP.NET Web API framework.
+Demonstrates a REST API using the ASP.NET Web API framework and C#.

 The customer resource has GET, POST, PUT, PATCH and DELETE endpoints.
 Request validation on provided using fluent validation framework.